6 Signs of Affective Deprivation in Children

 Children who want love and attention from their parents often make scenes, and if they do not achieve their goal, they increase in intensity and frequency.
 The typical signs of disobedience in infants are:

-- Exhausted laughter.
+- Exhausted crying.

 - Sudden mood swings.